mco-gh/pylearn/content/en/lessons/3 Expressions/_index.md

 </ul>
 <p>For example, I could write this expression, which evaluates <code>A and B</code> first, then <code>C and D</code>, and finally takes the boolean <code>or</code> of the two preceding results:</p>
 <p><code>A and B or C and D</code></p>
-<p>but I much prefer to make explicit, like this so I don't have to think about precedence rules every time I look at this code:</p>
+<p>but I much prefer to make this explicit so I don't have to think about precedence rules every time I look at this code:</p>
 <p><code>(A and B) or (C and D)</code></p>
 </div>
 </div>